Coon Rapids Personal Injury Lawyer

 Milavetz Injury Law, P.A. is one of the leading personal injury law firms in Coon Rapids.
 Our attorneys have handled many personal injury cases in and around the Twin Cities.
 Regardless of the case, we ensure our personal injury clients get comprehensive legal support.

-Let Milavetz Injury Law Represent You in Your Personal Injury Lawsuit
+Let Milavetz Injury Law, P.A.
+Represent You in Your Personal Injury Lawsuit

 Our Coon Rapids personal injury attorneys have experience handling cases involving serious injuries and wrongful deaths resulting from the following: